timkelty/nsm.live_look.ee_addon/README.md

 Overview
 --------

-## View entries in template context from the ExpressionEngine control panel publish tab.

 NSM Live Look is a [Multi-Site Manager][ee_msm] compatible[ ExpressionEngine extension][ee_cp_extensions_manager] that allows you to view the latest published revision of an entry in the ExpressionEngine [control panel][ee_cp].
 When enabled, a Live Look tab is added to the CP publish form which displays the entry in a rendered template context.